mtitolo/styleguide/README.md

 # reddit engineering style guides

-Herein lies a collection of styleguides to which which the Reddit codebase strives to conform.
+Herein lies a collection of styleguides to which which the reddit codebase strives to conform.

 * [General Style Guidelines](general-style-guidelines/) - good ideas to follow